Democrats target Elizabeth Warren, Donald Trump in debate | DW | 16.10.2019

 "Here's the radical reason why: It's what the people want," Sanders said.
 "The way you win an election at this time in history is not the same old, same old," he added.

-Congresswoman Ilhan Omar and US Representative Alexandria Ocasio-Cortez have shown their support for Sanders' bid for the White House.
+On Tuesday night, Sanders' campaign spokesperson said congresswomen Ilhan Omar and Alexandria Ocasio-Cortez will back the candidate's bid for the White House.

-"Bernie is leading a working class movement to defeat Donald Trump that transcends generation, ethnicity and geography," said Omar in a statement.
-Omar, a Muslim and the first non-white woman elected from Minnesota, has been the frequent target of Trump.
+"Bernie is leading a working class movement to defeat Donald Trump that transcends generation, ethnicity and geography," said Omar, who has been a frequent target of Trump, in a statement.

-According to Mike Casca, Sanders' campaign spokesman, Ocasio-Cortez would endorse Sanders at his Saturday rally in New York.

 Biden, the vice president under Trump's predecessor, Barack Obama, continued to advocate a middle-of-the-road stance, even as his numbers have slipped against both Warren and Sanders.
 But his stances were overshadowed by attention placed on his son Hunter, whom Trump has attempted to implicate in financial misdeeds in Ukraine, the grounds for the current impeachment investigation into the president.
 Later, Trump called mockingly for China to investigate the Bidens, as well.